Three-Dimensional Ultrasound Matrix Imaging

-\textbf{Funding Information.} The authors are grateful for the funding provided by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement 819261, REMINISCENCE project).\\
+\textbf{Acknowledgments.} {The authors wish to thank L. Marsac for providing initial ultrasound acquisition sequences.} \alex{The authors are grateful for the funding provided by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement 819261, REMINISCENCE project, AA).} \\

 \textbf{Author Contributions.} A.A. and M.F. initiated the project.
 A.A. supervised the project.
 F.B. and A.L.B. coded the ultrasound acquisition sequences.
 F.B. and J.R. performed the experiments.
-F.B., A.L.B. and W.L. developed the post-processing tools.
+F.B., A.L.B., and W.L. developed the post-processing tools.
 F.B., J.R. and A.A. analyzed the experimental results.
 A.A. performed the theoretical study.
 F.B. prepared the figures.
 F.B., J.R. and A.A. prepared the manuscript.
-F.B., J.R., W.L., M.F., and A.A. discussed the results and contributed to finalizing the manuscript. \\
+F.B., J.R., {A.L.B.}, W.L., M.F., and A.A. discussed the results and contributed to finalizing the manuscript. \\

-\textbf{Competing interests.} A.A., M.F., and W.L. are inventors on a patent related to this work held by CNRS (no. US11346819B2, published May 2022).
+\textbf{Competing interests.} A.A., M.F., and W.L. are inventors of a patent related to this work held by CNRS (no. US11346819B2, published May 2022).
+W.L. had his PhD funded by the SuperSonic Imagine company and is now an employee of this company.
 All authors declare that they have no other competing interests.

 {S\arabic{table}} {S\arabic{figure}} {S\arabic{equation}} {S\arabic{section}}